Pam stared at her reflection in her bedroom mirror, feeling uneasy and out of place.

 How was she supposed to host the man who she once deemed the love of her life and his new found wife, a mere child that she had brought from the rural upcountry to work for her?
 A girl who she had once thought her confidante, almost small sister.
 So much for household management

 Now beloved step-mommy to her girls.
 The bile that boiled in her at the dawning realization was secondary only to an erupting volcano.
 All those Afro cinemas her maid had been watching had clearly paid off for her in more ways than one.
-Pam was about to scrap off all those Naija channels in her TV selection.
+Pam made a mental note to scrap off all those Naija channels in her TV selection.

 They went ahead and made themselves comfortable at her expense.
 A long awkward silence followed.